 Symptoms of conjunctivitis can present differently, depending on its underlying cause.
 Usually, the affected eye will look pink or bloodshot and perhaps puffy.
 You may also experience itchiness or a burning sensation.

-Contact your optician or GP immediately for appropriate advice if you experience: eye pain, light sensitivity, disturbed vision, or intense eye redness.
+Contact your optician, GP or NHS 111 immediately for appropriate advice if you experience: eye pain, light sensitivity, disturbed vision, or intense eye redness.
 These symptoms could be a sign of a more serious eye condition.

 There are three main causes of pink eye: infection, an allergic reaction, or an irritant.